VideojogosLusofona/color-shape-links-ai-competition/README.md

 the `SessionConfiguration` game object.
 Otherwise a single match is played, as discussed in the next section.

-#### Adding and removing AI scripts
+#### Adding and removing `AIPlayer` instances

+An instance of the [`AIPlayer`] component represents one AI thinker.
+Zero or more instances of this component can be added to the `SessionConfiguration` game object.
+Instances of this component has the following configurable
+fields:

+* **Is Active**: specifies if the selected AI thinker is active.
+* **Selected AI**: the AI thinker represented by this component instance, selected from a list of known AI thinkers (i.e., classes extending [`AbstractThinker`]).
+* **AI Config**: optional thinker-specific parameters (e.g. maximum search depth).

-Zero or more AI scripts can be added to the `SessionConfiguration` game object.
-These scripts extend the [`AIPlayer`] class, as discussed in the following section.
-The number of active AI scripts in the `SessionConfiguration` game object determines what type of session will run:
+The number of active [`AIPlayer`] component instances attached to the `SessionConfiguration` game object determines what type of session will run:

-* Zero active AI scripts: a match between human players will take place.
+* Zero active instances: a match between human players will take place.
-* One active AI script: a game between the AI and a human player will take place.
+* One active instance: a game between the AI and a human player will take place.
-* Two active AI scripts: a game between the two AIs will take place.
+* Two active instances: a game between the two AIs will take place.
-* More than two active AI scripts: a **tournament session** will take place, where each AI plays against all other AIs twice, one as the first player (white), another as the second player (red).
+* More than two active instances: a **tournament session** will take place, where each AI plays against all other AIs twice, one as the first player (white), another as the second player (red).

 During and after the tournament session, all match results as well as current standings / classifications, are presented.

-#### An additional class for Unity

-For the AI to be tested in Unity, an additional class, which extends [`AIPlayer`], must be implemented.
-This class allows an AI to be found and optionally configured in the Unity editor.
-For that purpose, it must be added as a component of the `SessionConfiguration` game object, and implement the following read-only properties:

-1. `PlayerName`, which should return the _string_ with the AI's name.
-2. `Thinker`, which should return an instance of the class that implements [`IThinker`].

-The instance of the class that implements [`IThinker`] should be created in the `Setup()` method, which needs to be overridden when extending [`AIPlayer`].
-The [example AIs][`Assets/Scripts/AI/AIs/`] demonstrate how this should be done.

-For configuring the AI in the Unity editor, the class that extends [`AIPlayer`] can have editable fields (e.g. maximum search depth).
-Following best practices, these fields should be private and have the [`SerializeField`] attribute.

-The time limit is available in the `AITimeLimit` property, and can be passed to the thinker during its instantiation in the `Setup()` method.

 ## Licenses